tgodfrey0/go2_robot/auxiliary/README.md

 Now you should be able to connect to the Go2's network on your PC, open a terminal and run `ros2 topic list` and see the topics from this package, e.g. `/cmd_vel`.

+If all of the above instructions were followed, and the below section on using `systemctl` has been completed, the robot can be used without needing to SSH into it.
+Simply power up the robot and leave it for a minute or so.
+Then connect to the WiFi hotspot and start the container.
+You should see all of the topics from this SDK listed and can begin working with the Go2 over WiFi with ROS2.

 ## Setting up the `systemctl` service

 We can use systemctl to start this package automatically.